cassiano/memoize-ts/README.md

 ## Basic usage:

-Simply supply the function to be memoized as the 1st parameter of the HOF (Higher-order function) `memoize()`.
+Simply supply the function to be memoized as the 1st parameter of the HOF (Higher-Order Function) `memoize()`.
 Recursive functions are fully supported (please see example below).

 Notice that the memoized function returned by `memoize()` gets fully typed, keeping the original function's signature (same